Glossary of Publishing Terms

 RRP is the Recommended Retail Price

-3. DIYers set their own prices.
+3. DIYers set their prices based on the market.

 SUBSIDIARY RIGHTS